danmar3/2dlearn-lib/README.md

 # 2D-learn
 2D-learn is a library for machine learning research.
-The library has two main components: 1) mat-lib, a library for Matlab for numerical optimization; 2) tf-lib, a library for TensorFlow that defines common machine learning models.

-## mat-lib:
-A Matlab library inspired by TensorFLow and Torch for numerical optimization using backpropagation.
-The library defines composite functions using computation graphs, where backpropagation can be used to perform numerical optimization.

 ## tf-lib:
 classes and functions for being used on tensorflow